agostone/agna-node-memwatch/README.md

 Fired after heap difference calculation ends.

 The callback method registered for this even should have three parameters.
-First receiving the target object, second the functionName string and the third the calculation result object.
+First one receiving the target object, second the functionName string and the third the calculation result object.
 ```js
 function heapEndCallback(target, functionName, diffResult) {
 }